"Which class is best for my child?"

 Sound Beginnings is a 30 minute once a week class for a parent with children preschool age and under.
 All children can attend together for a family rate.
 We study kindergarten skills (ABCs, colors, shapes, days of the week, etc) as well as music skills (solfege, major scales, pitch matching, steady beat, etc.).
 It's a delightful class and I highly recommend it before starting Let's Play Music, though it is by no means a prerequisite.
 Registration is per semester and semesters can be taken in any order.
 Read more about Sound Beginnings here!

-*Materials are $35 per semester (see full list of materials here).
-Students will need to make a one-time purchase of a Blue Tote ($8) the first semester they register.
+*Materials are $35 per semester (see full list of materials here ).
+Students will need to make a one-time purchase of a Sound Beginnings tote bag ($8) the first semester they register.

 ***Parents of 4 or 5-year-olds: Please scroll to the bottom of this page to read about the differences between Sound Beginnings & Let's Play Music.
 I am hoping that the information that I provide will help you decide where your child will fit best next year!